Updated April 8, 2022

-Employees are strongly encouraged to be fully vaccinated with a booster prior to returning to work on campus.
+Employees are strongly encouraged to be up to date vaccinated with a booster prior to returning to work on campus.

-Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors and traveling with students are required to have received all recommended vaccine doses, including boosters.
+Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors and traveling with students are required to have received all recommended up to date vaccine doses, including boosters.

-All employees, even if fully vaccinated, are required to follow the protocols of any off-campus premises they visit while on university business.
+All employees, even if up to date vaccinated, are required to follow the protocols of any off-campus premises they visit while on university business.

 Employees who become ill because of a Covid infection or need to quarantine as a close contact should use their regular sick leave.

-All faculty and staff who have been vaccinated with an authorized vaccine as well as a booster should immediately complete the Faculty and Staff Covid Vaccine Form if they have not already done so.
+All faculty and staff who have been up to date vaccinated with an authorized vaccine as well as a booster should immediately complete the Faculty and Staff Covid Vaccine Form if they have not already done so.

 If you are both an SU student and an employee, you must follow the student vaccination protocols first, then those for employees.

-Faculty and staff who are not fully vaccinated are required to follow the protocols for unvaccinated persons noted below.
+Faculty and staff who are not up to date vaccinated are required to follow the protocols for unvaccinated persons noted below.

-Employees who are still not vaccinated against Covid-19 are encouraged to talk to your doctor or pharmacist about the benefits of the vaccine and medical concerns you have.
+Employees who are still not up to date vaccinated against Covid-19 are encouraged to talk to your doctor or pharmacist about the benefits of the vaccine and medical concerns you have.
 Faculty and staff may schedule vaccine and booster appointments during the work day without using vacation or sick time.
 Faculty and staff who need time to recover from the vaccine or booster shot must notify their supervisor and may enter the time as regular pay on their timesheets.
 Please coordinate the time off with your supervisor.

-Students, faculty, staff and visitors who are not fully vaccinated and do not have a booster shot against Covid should wear a mask
+Students, faculty, staff and visitors who are not up to date vaccinated and do not have a booster shot against Covid should wear a KN95 or N95 mask

 - indoors always and maintain at least six feet of distance from other persons, and